-4. Rotate the hood fan unit 180° so that the fan blade openings are facing the back of the microwave.
+4. Rotate the hood fan unit 180° so that the fan blade openings face the back of the microwave.
 You will need to lift the wire over the hood fan unit into the microwave.

-5. Replace the hood fan unit into the microwave.
+5. Replace the hood fan unit with the microwave.
 Be careful not to pinch the wire.

 6. Place the wire back into the cavity.

 7. Replace the fan cover bracket.
 You will need to confirm that the fan blades are visible through the rear opening in the microwave.
-This must be done prior to moving forward.
+This must be done before moving forward.

 8. Attach the fan cover bracket to the microwave with the screws you removed in step 1.
 The hood should not be rotated for horizontal exhaust operation.

-9. Attach the exhaust damper assembly to the back of the mounting plate by sliding it into the slits.
+9. Attach the exhaust damper assembly to the mounting plate’s back by sliding it into the slits.

 10. Use screws to tighten into place.